j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 ## Conclusion

-If you guys watched this whole video, I just really want to thank you since it's the first video where I did proper preparation.
+If you guys watched this whole video, I just really want to thank you since it's the first video where I did some form of proper preparation.
+I usually learn & practise shaders in my free time, so maybe in the future god knows when I'll probably do something similar to this video but about another topic that I tried to bring to life.
+Thanks for watching!

-Remind free time thing